MostafaRastegar/mr-frontend-interview/RENDERING/README.md

 1. What is the rendering process in a web browser?<br>
    The rendering process in a web browser is the sequence of steps that occur when a web page is loaded and displayed to the user.
 It involves parsing the HTML and CSS to construct the Document Object Model (DOM) and CSS Object Model (CSSOM), combining them to create the Render Tree, and finally, painting the pixels on the screen to display the content visually.

-2. Explain the steps involved in parsing and rendering an HTML page.
+2. Explain the steps involved in parsing and rendering an HTML page.<br>
    Parsing and rendering an HTML page involve several steps:

 - The browser fetches the HTML content from the server.